 6. Lecce

 The city of Lecce is known for its striking baroque architecture and beautiful aesthetics.
-In fact, some people believe Lecce is the most beautiful city in italy.
+In fact, some people believe Lecce is the most beautiful city in all of Italy.

-Lecce is one of the larger towns in Puglia and has lots to offer, including a busy nightlife and plenty of live music too.
+Lecce is one of the larger towns in Puglia and has lots to offer, including a busy nightlife and plenty of live music.

 Check current prices of hotels and lodgings in Lecce on Booking.com here.